HusseinEnglert/A-simple-database/README.md

-# Banco de dados MySQL com Python
+# MySQL database with python